-- Knowledge: Identify and celebrate the accomplishments of the group and the notable changes of individual members - Action: Practice proper portion sizes through participating in the group meal - Outcome: Allow participants to share testimonials on significant changes made over the course of the training period
+- Knowledge: Identify and celebrate the accomplishments of the group and the notable changes of each member. - Action: Practice proper portion sizes through participating in the community feast. - Outcome: Invite participants to share testimonials on significant changes made over the course of the training period